-- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices); and - Level 3: Inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company can access at the measurement date. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices). - Level 3: Inputs for the asset or liability that are not based on observable market data (unobservable inputs).